yaali-annar/yaali-annar-com/src/articles/tagalur/lexicon.md

 Loan from non-european words can be used to replace loan-words from european language.

-- Sapatos > Paduka
+- Sapatos &gt; Paduka
-- Elefante > Gaja
+- Elefante &gt; Gaja

 Indonesian (or malay) are used in the following scenarios: